trungryeh25/DispatchMonitorSys/README.md

-# 🖼️ MyApp — Image Upload & Feedback System
+# Dispatch Monitor System — Image Upload & Feedback System

-This project is an image upload and prediction system using YOLO (You Only Look Once), combined with a feedback mechanism.
+This project is an intelligent monitoring system for a commercial kitchen’s dispatch area using YOLO (You Only Look Once), combined with a feedback mechanism.
 It is designed to be deployed seamlessly using Docker Compose.

 ---